Prior Era: Texas in Reconstruction Era

 1878

-The Rise of the Cattle Kingdom: Following the removal of Indigenous tribes, the cattle industry booms.
-Large-scale ranching takes over West Texas, and the "Dodge City Trail" (Western Trail) becomes a primary route for moving herds north.
+The Rise of the Cattle Kingdom: Following the removal of Native Nations, the cattle industry booms.
+Large-scale ranching takes over West Texas.
+The "Western Trail" becomes a primary route for Anglo-Texan cattlemen moving herds north, utilizing the expertise of Spanish-Texan vaqueros.

 1879

 The Capitol Fire: The old state capitol building in Austin is destroyed by fire.
-Plans begin immediately for a massive new structure made of "Texas Pink" granite from Granite Mountain.
+Plans begin immediately for a massive new structure.
+To fund it, the state trades 3 million acres of Panhandle land—formerly Comanche territory—to a Chicago syndicate to build the XIT Ranch.

 1880